BU-MET-CS-689/cs-689-dimensional-modeling-mithilshah92-1/Assignment 2 - ETL/A. Installations/Assign2PartA.1.md

 ![Anaconda Windows Program Group](pix/windows anaconda prompt.png)

-## Anaconda Navigator - Just say no!
+## *Anaconda Navigator - Just say no!*

 The Anaconda package includes a boatload of features, including a monster called "Anaconda Navigator."
 This goes way beyond anything we need or want. _Don't_ launch it.

+##GitHub Desktop

+GitHub has its own graphical client called GitHub Desktop.
+Especially if you are new to Git, you download the GitHub Desktop for your computer from [https://desktop.github.com](https://desktop.github.com).

+##*You may now proceed to part A.2*